tearflake/symbolprose/docs/symbolprose.md

 To interpret these grammar rules, we use special symbols: `<...>` for noting identifiers, `... := ...` for expressing assignment, `...+` for one or more occurrences, `...*` for zero or more occurrences, `...?` for optional appearance, and `... | ...` for alternation between expressions.
 All other symbols are considered as parts of the Symbolprose language.

-As an interleaved part of the above grammar, anywhere inside `<ANY>` elements, there may be placed any of the six builtin functions:
+As an intertwined part of the above grammar, anywhere inside `<ANY>` elements, there may be placed any of the six builtin functions:

 ```
 (CONSA <ATOMIC> <ATOMIC>) -> <RESULT>